michaelbruce/arch-configuration/README.md

     - zoom
     - ttf-ms-fonts
 - with thunar/pavucontrol etc should you just use a window manager?
+- open pdfs in firefox (save to user.js)
 - steam?
 - efibootmgr/efivar for UEFI machines
 - font-manager